denalistudio/playground/components/components.md

 >
 > Short description included in the table on this site
 >
-> Much longer description, because it needs larger description, because it needs larger description, because it needs larger description, because it needs larger description, because..
+> Much longer description, because it needs larger description, because it needs larger description, because it needs larger description, because it needs larger description, because...
 >
 > |  files | size | type |
 > |-|-|-|